SaaSpocalypse How, Redux

 1. Economic Identity

 No TDD methodology evaluates whether the target’s COGS structure, pricing model, and delivery risk map to software or services — despite a 3–6x difference in appropriate multiple.
 When a target charges per resolution or per document rather than per seat, diligence treats it as a go-to-market decision.
-It is a risk signal — functionally indistinguishable from how services firms have priced for decades — unless marginal verification cost is demonstrably sublinear.
-The counterargument, that AI captures labor budgets rather than software budgets, holds only if revenue scales without proportional human verification headcount.
-Whether it does is the empirical question no one is testing.
+It is a category signal — functionally indistinguishable from how services firms have priced for decades.
+The counterargument, that AI captures labor budgets rather than software budgets, assumes the conclusion: that the cost structure will eventually look like software.
+Whether it does is the empirical question Dimension 2 exists to answer.

 2. Cost Structure

-The Markov Tax — perpetual probabilistic validation cost — is the key variable, and TDD rarely demands evidence that it’s falling at scale.
-If verification and exception-handling scale with throughput, margins converge toward services regardless of narrative repositioning.
+The Markov Tax (perpetual probabilistic validation cost) is the key variable, and TDD rarely demands evidence that it’s falling at scale.
+Heraclitus had it right: you cannot step into the same model twice.
+A successful prior run does not reduce the verification burden on the next one.
+If verification and exception-handling scale with throughput, margins converge toward services — the pitch-deck is not the territory.
 Upstream model updates compound this: researchers documented a single update shifting accuracy on a benchmark task from 97.6% to 2.4%.
-Version pinning delays the problem but accumulates technical debt until migration can no longer be deferred.
+Version pinning is the organizational equivalent of unplugging the smoke detector — it buys silence while the technical debt compounds.

 Benchmarkit’s 2025 survey (n=372) found only 15% of companies can forecast AI costs within ±10%.
 If the margin model collapses under volume doubling, the valuation is pricing a cost structure that does not yet exist.
 Diligence must demand verification minutes per unit, exception rate, inference cost as a percentage of COGS, and regression cadence under provider changes — all trending down.